Domino (2005 film): Filming

 Filming began in Los Angeles on October 4, 2004.
 Filming locations included the Ambassador Hotel, the Hotel Alexandria, and the Wilshire Grand Hotel.
 Scenes were also shot at the Santa Monica Department of Motor Vehicles.
 Filming moved to Nevada in early December 2004.
 Scenes were filmed at the Valley of Fire State Park, as well as Hoover Dam and Needles, California.

 During the final week of production, scenes were filmed over six days at the Stratosphere Hotel and Casino in Las Vegas.
 Interior shots included the resort's Top of the World restaurant, which was closed at the time for renovations.
 The Stratosphere was not in the original script.
-Executive producer Barry Waldman met with the casino's owners in summer 2004 to discuss featuring it in the movie, which the owners agreed to after small changes were made to the script.
+Executive producer Barry Waldman met with the casino's owners in the summer of 2004 to discuss featuring it in the movie, which the owners agreed to after small changes were made to the script.
 Tony Scott said an eight-minute BMW commercial he shot at the resort was "a testing ground" for Domino.

 Scenes were filmed at the Bonnie Springs Ranch motel on December 20, 2004.
 Scott had wanted to include the ranch and the Valley of Fire in one of his movies.
 The following day, scenes were filmed at the Stardust Resort and Casino's Starlight Lounge.
 Filming concluded on December 22, 2004, after scenes were shot at the intersection of South Las Vegas Boulevard and Sahara Avenue.
 Filming lasted a combined total of 62 days.